 18ct Rose Gold

-The most simple piece to be taken from ‘Delirium’ (Series III of ‘The Man Who Knows Everything’), the unique detail of the ‘Arc Stack Ring’ is picked up on closer inspection.
-The channel that forms the outside of the ring subtly reinforces it’s sculptural nature, with the point of the ring offering an entirely new dimension to the simple stacking ring.
+An integral part of the Delirium collection, the knife-edged inverse channel that forms the outside of the ring subtly reinforces it’s sculptural nature, with the point of the ring offering a subtly new dimension to the simple stacking ring.

 18 Carat Rose Gold.

 This stack ring is made from approximately 2.8 grams of 18 carat gold.
-This piece was originally created using CAD technology and each ring is hand made in our London workshop.
+This ring is hand made in our London workshop.

 Widest point of band: 4mm